Opening Hymn 322 [8: 13]

 The Collect

-Through our Lord Jesus Christ, your Son,
+Through our lord Jesus Christ, your son,

 R. Amen

-A reading from the book of Exodus
+A reading from the Acts of the Apostles.

 ℣ The Word of the Lord.